 - Time to Visit: March to September

 - How to Reach: Reaching Loch Ness is also easy and convenient.
 The only island in the area is Cherry Island.
 The nearest airport is located at Inverness, which is around 21 miles from Inverness.
-Daily flights operate from the airport to various parts of United Kingdom.
-Road transport is also well developed and the area is linked with various well known cities like Edinburgh, Glasgow and Aberdeen.
+Daily flights operate from the airport to various parts of the United Kingdom.
+Road transport is also well developed and the area is linked with various well-known cities like Edinburgh, Glasgow, and Aberdeen.

 - Nearest Railway Station: Inverness

 - The time required for sightseeing: Full day

 A visit to Loch Ness fills you thrill as well as delight.
 Loch Ness is famous for its alleged sightings of the legendary Loch Ness monster, popularly known as “Nessie”.
 Whether Nessie really exists or not is still shrouded in mystery but the lake is an ideal tourist destination if you wish to enjoy the scenic beauty and idyllic charm of Scotland.

 Loch Ness in Scotland is spread over an area of 23 miles and ranks among the most famous tourist attractions in Scotland.
 It is a deep freshwater lake located in the midst of the Scottish Highlands.
 The surface of the lake is around 52 feet above the sea level and is connected in the southern part with River Oich.
 The lake is surrounded by rambling greenery which adds to the beautiful setting.
 You will be amazed to know that the deepest point of Loch Ness is around 230 meters, which is even bigger than the height of the BT Tower in London.
 The fresh waters of the lake are home to a wide species of fishes and marine animals like Atlantic Salmons, Brown Trout, Arctic Char, Minnow, Sea Trout, Brook lamprey, Pike, Three-spined stickleback and so on.